theodoremoreland/OrderDashboard/README.md

 I rather enjoy being referred to as a "DoorDash VIP" when I call their customer support, despite the fact that being a DoorDash VIP is probably not a good thing.
 I knew my DoorDash spending habits were bad, but how bad warranted VIP status?
 DoorDash didn't have the tools for analyzing my spending, so my curiosity led me to leveraging my programming skills for insight.
 I wrote some scripts to get my order history data, then I created my own analytics dashboard.

+*Note: The dashboard is initialized with random data (not my actual order history).
+Said data can be shuffled by clicking the refresh icon in the navbar.*

+The dashboard is deployed [here](https://main.d1rdpoich583rp.amplifyapp.com/)

 <img src="presentation/thumbnail.webp" width="700">

 [Visit the website](https://main.d1rdpoich583rp.amplifyapp.com/)